WillRB01/odin_landing-page/README.md

 As for the skills I got to practice:

--Writing cleaner code
--Making website layouts
--Importing external fonts
--Keeping my code organized
--Staying consistent with (my own) css naming convention -Getting more comfortable with flexbox and css as a whole
+Writing cleaner code, making website layouts, importing external fonts, keeping my code organized, staying consistent with (my own) css naming convention, getting more comfortable with flexbox and css as a whole.

 I'm proud with the outcome and although the site isn't responsive, making a layout is the first step to getting there!